shorepine/tulipcc/README.md

 ## Tulip hardware HOWTOs

-[See our new page that describes how to build your own Tulip Creative Computer](docs/tulip_build.md) with three different otpions.
+[See our new page that describes how to build your own Tulip Creative Computer](docs/tulip_build.md) with FOUR different options.

 ## How to compile and help develop Tulip